 - 3rd copy - department file copy

-6.1 Shipments to foreign countries require the preparation of export papers, and compliance with regulations governing the importation of the goods or equipment into the countries to which they are consigned.
+4.1 Shipments to foreign countries require compliance with regulations governing the importation of the goods or equipment into the countries to which they are consigned.

-6.2 The Customs Division of the Department of Financial and Administrative Services will attend to the preparation of these papers from the information supplied on the shipping form.
-These papers are required in the following instances:
+4.2 The Customs Agent with the Department of Financial and Administrative Services, Strategic Procurement email@example.com will provide direction with any additional requirements to the Return of Goods Form.
+These are required in the following instances:

 - When equipment is being sent to the foreign country for repair.
-If the proper papers do not accompany the shipment, the University will be required to pay duty and sales tax upon the full value of the equipment when it is returned rather than upon the cost of repairs only.
+If the proper procedures are not adhered to, the University will be required to pay duty and sales tax upon the full value of the equipment when it is returned rather than upon the cost of repairs only.

-6.3 This instruction applies to shipments which are being sent by ParcelPost, as well as to shipments that are being sent by other forms of transportation.
+4.3 This instruction applies to shipments that are being sent by any form of transportation.